Snow White: A Deadly Summer

 Snow White: A Deadly Summer is a 2012 American horror film directed by David DeCoteau and starring Shanley Caswell, Maureen McCormick, and Eric Roberts.
-The film was released straight to DVD and digital download on March 20, 2012.
+Inspired by the tale of the Brothers Grimm "Snow White", the film was released straight to DVD and digital download on March 20, 2012.

 Plot

 Eve doesn't like her stepdaughter Snow getting in her way of being fully loved by her husband.
 Snow's stepmother talks to a reflection of herself which tells her what to do.
 With her reflection's persistence, Eve sends Snow to a camp for juvenile delinquents where they are killed off.
 As they are killed off Snow has dreams that show her the killings and give her clues into who the killer is and why it is doing what it does, but she has to be careful.
 Not everyone in the camp is as trustworthy as they seem and those who run it are hiding something.